MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-get-usb-descriptors--uwp-app-.md

 ## Before you start...

 -   You must have opened the device and obtained the [**UsbDevice**](https://msdn.microsoft.com/library/windows/apps/dn263883) object.
-Read [How to connect to a USB device (Windows Store App)](how-to-connect-to-a-usb-device--windows-store-app-.md).
+Read [How to connect to a USB device (UWP app)](how-to-connect-to-a-usb-device--uwp-app-.md).
 -   You can see the complete code shown in this topic in the CustomUsbDeviceAccess sample, Scenario5\_UsbDescriptors files.
 -   Get information about the device layout. **Usbview.exe** (included in the Windows Software Development Kit (SDK) for Windows 8) is an application that enables you to browse all USB controllers and the USB devices that are connected to them.
 For each connected device, you can view the device, configuration, interface, and endpoint descriptors to get an idea about the capability of the device.

 ## How to get the device descriptor

-Your Windows Store app can get the device descriptor from the previously obtained [**UsbDevice**](https://msdn.microsoft.com/library/windows/apps/dn263883) object by getting the [**UsbDevice.DeviceDescriptor**](https://msdn.microsoft.com/library/windows/apps/dn264002) property value.
+Your UWP app can get the device descriptor from the previously obtained [**UsbDevice**](https://msdn.microsoft.com/library/windows/apps/dn263883) object by getting the [**UsbDevice.DeviceDescriptor**](https://msdn.microsoft.com/library/windows/apps/dn264002) property value.

 This code example shows how to populate a string with field values from device descriptor.